 To access a list of recommended references by CAE domain, contact ASAE.

-The CAE exam is a knowledge-based, paper-and-pencil exam consisting of 200 multiple-choice questions.
+The CAE exam is a knowledge-based exam consisting of 200 multiple-choice questions.
 Questions were written by CAEs under the direction of exam-writing experts called psychometricians.
 The content outline is derived from a role delineation study conducted by ASAE that forms the body of knowledge for the association management profession.